5 FAM 100

 5 FAM 115.8-2 Personal Identity Verification (PIV) Implementation Board

 a.
 The Personal Identity Verification (PIV) Implementation Board was established to implement the requirements of Homeland Security Presidential Directive (HSPD-12).
-The Board is co-chaired by the Deputy Assistant Secretary and Director of Countermeasures (DS/C) and the Deputy CIO for Operations (IRM/OPS).
+The Board is co-chaired by the Deputy Assistant Secretary and Director of Countermeasures (DS/C) and the Deputy CIO for Operations (DT/OPS).
 Other Department officials are board members.

 b.
 A PIV working group was also established and governed by the board.
 The group’s purpose is to plan, coordinate, and ensure implementation of the Department’s PIV Program in compliance with HSPD-12 and National Institute of Standards and Technology, Federal Information Processing Standards (FIPS) 201.
 The group also provides responses on behalf of the Department of State to reporting agencies.